Freedom-Club-Sec/Coldwire-server-python/README.md

 # Important Notes

-This implementation is mainly used for prototyping protocol changes before being implemented in the [Go implementation](https://github.com/Freedom-Club-Sec/Coldwire-server)
+This implementation is mainly used for prototyping protocol changes before being implemented in the production-ready [Go implementation](https://github.com/Freedom-Club-Sec/Coldwire-server)

-Therefore, you must **USE WITH CAUTION**, even  though this implementation is fine for testing and or extremely low user-base, we still **highly** recommend using the Go implementation which can be found at https://github.com/Freedom-Club-Sec/Coldwire-server
+Therefore, you must **USE WITH CAUTION**, this implementation is fine for testing and prototyping locally.

-And lastly, if you do use this server for production, **DO NOT** expose the server directly to the internet!
-You must put it behind a web-server (e.g. Apache, or Nginx)
+**⚠️⚠️This implementation is not meant for production use!⚠️⚠️**

 # Preparation